gurbaaz27/bank-account-statement-visualiser/README.md

 ## Help Log

 ```
-python main.py --help

-usage: main.py [-h] csvfile
+usage: main.py [-h] [--account-name] csvfile

 Quickly view your expenses and earnings from account statement provided by SBI.

 positional arguments:
   csvfile   Absolute path for your account statement csv file.
-Download the account statement in excel format
+Download the account statement in
-            from SBI portal.
+            excel format from SBI portal.
 Then replace all "," (commas) with "" (nil).
-Save the file in csv format using
+Save the
-            'Save As' or 'Export to' option.
+            file in csv format using 'Save As' or 'Export to' option.

 optional arguments:
   -h, --help      show this help message and exit
+  --account-name  Annotate account name on the plot
 ```

 ## Demo Usage